“Before a child speaks, it sings.” – Pamela Brown

 - (b) Aural Skills: This develops the musical ear.
 To be a good musician is to possess good “inner hearing” – ability to understand what is being heard.
 This also trains the students to hear a written piece of music (i.e. the student will know how printed music should sound even without playing it on an actual musical instrument).

 - (c) Music Theory: This goes hand-in-hand with aural training.
 Voice students, like other musicians, are expected to know how to read and write music.
-In fact, for ABRSM Singing Exams, candidates are required to have passed Grade 5 Music Theory Exam before they can take Grade 6 and higher levels.
 This is to achieve the goal of producing “thinking” and independent musicians – those who can read and learn a piece by themselves without depending on the teacher.
 As a result, the teacher will be able to work with the students on the finer details such as phrasing, vowel shapes, interpretation, among many others.

 - (d) Performance Skills: This is yet another vital component of taking voice lessons.
 Students are given opportunities to showcase the skills that they have established over time with the guidance of the voice teacher.
-This can be in a recital or examination set-up.
-Going for graded singing exams is preferred by both teachers and parents as this does not only measure the student’s singing prowess; this also helps the students conquer their stage fright, and not to mention, earn a performance certificate from an internationally recognized examination body such as ABRSM, LCM, TCL, etc.
+This can be in a recital set-up, as this does not only measure the student’s singing prowess; this also helps the students conquer their stage fright, and build their confidence.

 Benefits of learning how to sing